 echo '/swapfile none swap sw 0 0' | sudo tee -a /etc/fstab

 You can launch ‘System Monitor’ utility and check SWAP status.
 It should be enabled!

 METHOD 2: GUI Way using GParted

 You can create a partition in several ways, but I recommend GParted, a free software for partitioning and formatting needs, and is available from Software Center of Ubuntu/Linux Mint/elementary OS.
-But since you can’t resize and create a new partition on a active partition on which you are currently running Linux, I suggest you to create a GParted Live USB drive and come back to this tutorial for next step.
-Alternatively, you can use a Ubuntu or Linux Mint Live USB drive too because it comes packaged with GParted.
+But since you can’t resize and create a new partition on an active partition on which you are currently running Linux, I suggest you create a GParted Live USB drive and come back to this tutorial for next step.
+Alternatively, you can use an Ubuntu or Linux Mint Live USB drive too because it comes packaged with GParted.

 STEP 3: Boot your PC into the GParted Live USB drive.
 Ubuntu/Linux Mint live USB users need to start GParted after booting into live desktop.

 STEP 4: In the GParted window, select the Partition which you want to resize.
 Right-click on it and select ‘Resize’.